proto-ai-lab/CSE_4535_Fall_2021/project1/README.md

 ## Steps to Follow

-1. Add fields in the `add_fields` method.
-After that, create core by running `indexer.py`.
+1. In the `indexer.py` file implement the `add_fields` method.
+After that, create core by running `python3 indexer.py`.
 2. Create `config.json` and write the configurations.
 3. Complete the tasks in `twitter.py`, `scraper.py`, `tweet_preprocessor.py`.
 This can be done incrementally.
 4. Run `scraper.py` to start tweet collection.
 You can collect tweets in several modes, like collecting only POI related tweets, or only replies etc.